It mostly comes from leafy greens and meat, but you can also take it as a supplement.

 Even though K1 supplements are absorbed well by your bod, the vitamin K1 naturally found in vegetables isn’t.
 In fact, a 2012 research review showed that you only absorb about 10 percent of the K1 from plant foods.

-Vitamin K is involved in some important bodily processes.
+So, exactly what does vitamin K do in your body?
+It’s involved in some important bodily processes.